SamdyVinDev/redux.source_code.tutorial/README.md

 # Hello guys!
-this is a source that provide a simple React Redux app that increase and decrease the number.
+this is a source code that provide a simple React Redux app that increase and decrease the number.